Swiss Air Lines compensation for delayed flights

 Can I cancel my Swiss Airlines flight ticket and get a refund?

-You will be charged extra if you request a cancellation after 24 hours of the date of ticket purchase.
+You will be charged extra if you request a Swiss Air cancellation after 24 hours of the date of ticket purchase.
 And, the cancellation fee depends upon the type of ticket you purchased from Swiss Airlines.

 How much can I claim for flight cancellations?